marcelganczak/swift-js-transpiler/README.md

 Swift to JavaScript/TypeScript and Java transpiler
 ==============

-This is an open source Swift3 to TypeScript/Java transpiler.
+This is an open source Swift3 to JavaScript/TypeScript and Java transpiler.
-TypeScript can then be transpiled further to JavaScript.
-The project is written in Java using antlr4 parser generator.
+It's written in Java using antlr4 parser generator.

 Visit http://ec2-52-213-137-101.eu-west-1.compute.amazonaws.com for live transpilation preview.